 }

 }Real search integration — Replace the mock search with Tavily (built for AI agents) or Brave Search API.
+Alternatively, use MCP servers to connect your agent to databases, GitHub, and more without writing custom integrations.

 Real web reading — Use Firecrawl to extract clean markdown from any URL.